 This type of vaccine had to be delivered three times to puppies, ideally at 6, 12 and 16 weeks of age and is believed to be very effective.
 Some vets still use and recommend this type of vaccine and this recommended schedule.

 However, In the past few years vaccines have been developed which enable an “early finish” to puppy vaccinations – initially at 12 weeks of age, and more recently at 10 weeks of age.
-These vaccines protect puppies from an earlier age, reducing the risk of the fatal “parvovirus”, and enabling puppies to get out and socialise earlier.
+These vaccines are designed to protect puppies from an earlier age, reducing the risk of the fatal “parvovirus”, and enabling puppies to get out and socialise earlier.
 This may improves their confidence and reduce the likelihood of them developing some anxiety or aggression problems.

 A further benefit to owners is a reduction from three to two puppy vaccinations, reducing the costs of those early months of puppy ownership.

 These vaccines also offer benefits to adult dogs in that they are registered to protect adults from Distemper, Hepatitis and Parvovirus for three years, instead of the usual one-year.
 This is very worthwhile because the risk of side effects after vaccination is proportional to the number of ingredients in the vaccine – the new regime uses only two (instead of five) components for two years out of three.
 It is no “stronger” or more dangerous than the older C5 vaccine, and reduces the risks of complications by reducing the number of vaccines received over the years.

 We recommend that you ask your Veterinary Specialist about newer vaccines that may reduce the total number of vaccines your pet may need or may protect your puppy from an earlier age.